wheeyls/remote-pair-programmer/README.md

 The agent will:
 1. Create a new branch
 2. Make the requested changes
+3. Push the changes to the branch
-3. Convert the issue directly into a PR
+4. Comment on the issue with a link to create a PR

-4. Update the PR with the changes
+Note: Due to GitHub Actions permissions limitations, the bot cannot create PRs directly.
+Instead, it will provide a link for you to create the PR manually.

 ## License